SteelRidgeRobotics/2023-2024_FRC_Season/README.md

 + "Is this a stupid idea?"
 + "Why the hell did I think I would enjoy this?"

+> [!IMPORTANT]
+> NAME YOUR COMMITS WELL TOO, I'M TIRED OF SEEING "code" AND "fixed something" AND "forgot to push this last time" PLEASE NAME THEM WELL AND REMEMBER TO PUSH YOUR CODE 😭

 ### Rule #3: Merge Branches ASAP
 Sitting on a branch for a month will probably be uncomfortable and cause issues when merging your branch.
 This is why we enforce Rule 2; to give your branch a small amount of time to finish.